-Starting the Engine - Fuel Injected Models
+Starting the Engine - Fuel Injected Models with Electronic Throttle Control Switch

 - If you do not understand how a specific control functions, or have not yet thoroughly read the FEATURES AND CONTROLS section, do so now. - Do NOT attempt to operate the unit without first becoming familiar with the location and function of all controls.